MicrosoftDocs/azure-dev-docs/articles/terraform/create-k8s-cluster-with-tf-and-aks.md

     ![All resources in the Azure portal](./media/create-k8s-cluster-with-tf-and-aks/k8s-resources-created.png)

-## 8. Verify the results: Test Display the Kubernetes cluster

-The Kubernetes tools can be used to verify the newly created cluster.

 1. Get the Kubernetes configuration from the Terraform state and store it in a file that kubectl can read.

     ```console
     echo "$(terraform output kube_config)" > ./azurek8s
     ```

-1. Check that the previous command did not add an EOT ASCII character.
+1. Verify the previous command didn't add an ASCII EOT character.

     ```console
     cat ./azurek8s